 -qualitative (analyzing oral interviews and observational field notes)

 As part of our community learning experience, our seminar forms partnerships with local organizations to develop our research studies and interpret the findings.
-To date, our community partners have included: Achieve Hartford, CEO Foundation of Connecticut, Capitol Region Education Council, CenterEdge Coalition, Connecticut Coalition for Achievement Now (ConnCAN), Connecticut Fair Housing Center, Hartford Public Schools, Hartford Youth Scholars Foundation, Regional School Choice Office, the Sheff Movement, Town of West Hartford, the Wintonbury Historical Society (Bloomfield), and *others to come*
+To date, our community partners have included: Achieve Hartford, CEO Foundation of Connecticut, Capitol Region Education Council, CenterEdge Coalition, Connecticut Coalition for Achievement Now (ConnCAN), Connecticut Fair Housing Center, Hartford Public Schools, Hartford Youth Scholars Foundation, Regional School Choice Office, the Sheff Movement, Town of West Hartford, the Wintonbury Historical Society (Bloomfield), and many others.

 Several students from the seminar have continued to work on research projects during subsequent semesters or summers, and have co-authored publications or delivered presentations to local organizations and national conferences.